 Sometimes you might not be able afford to pay the entire bill.
 Perhaps you went over your budget or you had to pay for an emergency expense that will take time to pay off.
 When this happens, you can pay part of your balance and revolve the remainder.

 Your statement will show your minimum payment amount, which is the amount you need to pay by the due date to avoid late charges.
 Late payments can also hurt your credit, so it’s important to always make at least minimum payments on time.

-Your minimum monthly payment could be a percentage of your balance (such as 1 percent) or a flat fee (such as $30), whichever is greater.
+Your minimum monthly payment could be a percentage of your balance (such as 1%) or a flat fee (such as $30), whichever is greater.
 Additionally, you may need to pay fees, interest charges and any amounts that you’ve spent above your credit limit.
-However, even if you have a low minimum payment, it’s best to pay more than the minimum if you can afford it.
+But even if you have a low minimum payment, it’s best to pay more than the minimum if you can afford it.

 The average American has 2.69 credit cards, according to TransUnion® data from the first quarter of 2017.
 And Credit Karma members tend to have a few more cards.
 But you shouldn’t feel pressured to follow the trend if it doesn’t suit you.

 Credit cards can have high APRs and fees, and using a card could wind up costing you a lot of money if you can’t afford to pay the bill in full and on time.
 If you’re prone to spending more than you can afford to repay each month, you might want to hold off getting a credit card for now.

 On the other hand, credit cards can be helpful and rewarding financial tools.

 Some people have two cards — one for everyday expenses and another for monthly bills — and create systems that let them easily track their spending or notice if their bills increase.